• About Us

 0

-KARACHI – On August 31, 2025, gold prices in Pakistan increased, following the upward trend in international markets.
+KARACHI – On December 31, 2025, gold prices in Pakistan decreased, following the downward trend in international markets.
 According to...

 by Web Desk